 There is, however, an alternative to the morning-after pill.
 An intrauterine device (IUD) can be used as a form of emergency contraception.
 This has no interaction with antibiotics and the IUD is actually more effective than emergency contraceptive pills, with less than 1% of women becoming pregnant whilst using the IUD.

-One last thing about antibiotics and the pill
+One last thing about antibiotics and the birth control pill

 Enzyme-inducing antibiotics are not commonly prescribed.
 They are used in the treatment and prevention of tuberculosis and meningitis.
 Most antibiotics used for common conditions, such as chest infections or UTIs, will be non-enzyme-inducing and will therefore have no bearing on the efficacy of your contraception.